Dr. Corinne Hohl

 Dr. Perry (Professor, University of Ottawa) is a world-leading expert in clinical decision rules, and has derived, validated and implemented multiple influential emergency clinical decision rules.

-Dr. Rosychuk (Professor, University of Alberta) is a senior biostatistician, and will provide her expertise in ED administrative data and analysis.
+Dr. Rosychuk (Professor, University of Alberta; AB) is a Senior Biostatistician with a special interest in pediatric respiratory infections, and will provide her expertise in statistical methods and study design.

 Principal Knowledge Users